stuffnting/gutenberg-block-examples/src/meta-document-settings/README.md

 The Gutenberg Handbook's section on [Meta Boxes](https://developer.wordpress.org/block-editor/how-to-guides/metabox/)

-The `meta-with-media` example also uses a meta box in the document settings sidebar.
+The [`meta-with-media`](../meta-with-media/) example also has a meta box in the document settings sidebar.

+The [`meta-plugin-sidebar`](../meta-plugin-sidebar/)  example has a meta box in the block inspector.has a meta box in a [plugin sidebar](https://developer.wordpress.org/block-editor/reference-guides/slotfills/plugin-sidebar/), and the [`meta-block-inspector`](../meta-block-inspector/) example has a meta box in the block inspector.

 ## Uses